PRICES IN EFFECT SEPTEMBER 1ST 2022

-At Fiddlehead Quiltz quilting studio, I offer computerized quilting services, from edge to edge (pantographs) to custom computerized quilting.
-Quilting is done on a Gammill Statler longarm machine.
+At Fiddlehead Quiltz quilting studio, computerized quilting services offered range from edge to edge (pantographs) to custom computerized quilting.
+Quilting is done on a Gammill Statler Ascend longarm quilting machine.

 Backing Seam $10.00 per seam

 Other charges such as ironing top/backing for quilting, fixing top, etc to be discussed.

 Note: Quilters Dream batting to be added soon!
 Widebacks also coming soon!

 Preparing quilt top for quilting: